“A ROLLING STONE GATHERS NO MOSS, BUT A ROLLING FERRO GATHERS MANY DIFFERENT…MOSS-I”

 @morgansophiaphotography

-If I could have any job as an actor, I would love to play some fumbling clown on a hit TV sitcom.
+If I could have any job as an actor, I would love to play some foolish clown on a hit TV sitcom.
+Clowns always make you laugh when they cry.
 Right now, I’m loving the incredibly smart, Abbott Elementary!
 Shows like Abbott, Scrubs, and Frasier have kept me company during very dark times.
-If my acting could do similar service, I would be very grateful.
+If my acting could do similar service, then I know I would be deeply grateful for the work.